kaikoga/PicoTest/README.md

-PicoTest, based on [NanoTest](https://github.com/shohei909/NanoTest), is a (to-be) very versatile unit testing framework for Haxe.
+PicoTest, based on [NanoTest](https://github.com/shohei909/NanoTest), is a very versatile unit testing framework for Haxe.
 It attempts to be customizable to fit various use cases, without meddling.

 PicoTest can run tests and display failures as compiler warnings.